nikhil.io

 I hope to visit one day 🤞

-1. The website is pretty but swallows the scrollbar hijacks the browser’s scroll behaviour to add a maddening level of inertial scroll.
+1. The website is pretty but swallows the scrollbar and hijacks the browser’s scroll behaviour to add a maddening level of inertial scroll.
 It would be nice if people just did normal web things.↩︎

 Asteroid City